kuhletcg/tcg-tracker/README.md

 After pressing a submit button is going to redirect you to another page whereby you will see all the details.

 I also created an edit button.
-You can press the edit button if you want to edit the code wars score any.
+You can press the edit button if you want to edit the code wars score only.
 I also have the delete button.
 You can use the delete button if you have made a mistake.